-- "Breaking in" new shoes - including running shoes - gradually.
+- 'Breaking in' new shoes - including running or walking shoes - gradually.

-- Stiffer shoes.
+- Sensible shoe choice.
 Shoes such as high heels and dress shoes are more likely to lead to blistering, so wear these for shorter periods.

-- Socks that manage moisture, or frequent sock changes which help prevent moisture build-up if you tend to get sweaty feet.
+- Wearing socks that manage moisture, or changing socks frequently which helps prevent moisture build-up if you tend to get sweaty feet.
 Sports socks can help keep feet drier.

 - Ensuring that shoes or hiking boots have been properly broken in before a long walk.

-- Putting a lubricant like talcum powder inside the shoes can also reduce friction in the short term.
+- Putting a lubricant like talcum powder inside the shoes may also reduce friction in the short term.
 However, because the talc absorbs moisture, it can make things worse in the long term.